runemalm/OpenDDD.NET/docs/gettingstarted.rst

 - env.local
 - env.test

-.. tip:: Copy one of the env.sample files to quickly create an env file with sample content.
+.. tip:: In each of the directories that you need to create an env file there is a ``.sample`` file that you can copy and edit accordingly.

-Set the ``ENV_FILE`` environment variable to specify the name of the env file or the actual contents of it.
-This is how you define the configuration to use.
+Load your env file using the ``ENV_FILE`` environment variable.
+In this variable, you either specify the env file filename, or put it's content directly in it (serialized as a json string).

 If you load this variable with a filename, the framwork will look for an env file with that name in the current directory, or any of the parent directories.
 If you on the other hand specify the actual contents of the env file in this variable, remember to first serialize it into a json string.
 The framework is smart enough to detect if the ``ENV_FILE`` variable value is a filename or a json encoded string with it's contents.